Last Updated on August 18, 2023 by Nicole

 Buddy Guy’s Legends Blues Club

-Situated on S. Wabash in the Loop, Buddy Guy’s is both a music venue and restaurant.
+Situated on S. Wabash in the Loop (12 minute walk from the Art Institute), Buddy Guy’s is both a music venue and restaurant.
 It has memorabilia on the walls, many of Buddy’s own guitars, and their creole style food is delicious.
 Buddy still owns the place and plays regularly.
 He has been known to pop in and watch from the bar… and if you’re lucky, he might even play with the house band.
 If you are spending 2-3 days in Chicago, definitely put Buddy Guy’s Legends on your list of evening activities.

 Garfield Park Conservatory